Matrix Decomposition and Applications: Existence of the SVD

-The existence of the SVD is important for defining the effective rank of a matrix. \begin{definition}[Effective Rank vs Exact Rank] \textit{Effective rank}, or also known as the \textit{numerical rank}.
-Following Lemma~\ref{lemma:rank-equal-singular}, the number of nonzero singular values is equal to the rank of a matrix.
-Assume the $i$-th largest singular value of $\bA$ is denoted as $\sigma_i(\bA)$.
-Then if $\sigma_r(\bA)\gg \sigma_{r+1}(\bA)\approx 0$, $r$ is known as the numerical rank of $\bA$.
-Whereas, when $\sigma_i(\bA)>\sigma_{r+1}(\bA)=0$, it is known as having \textit{exact rank} $r$ as we have used in most of our discussions. \end{definition}
+Extending Lemma~\ref{lemma:rank-equal-singular}, the existence of the SVD is also crucial for defining the effective rank of a matrix. \begin{definition}[Effective rank vs exact rank] The \textit{effective rank}, also known as the \textit{numerical rank}, is defined as follows: From Lemma~\ref{lemma:rank-equal-singular}, we know that the number of nonzero singular values of a matrix is equal to its rank.
+Let the $i$-th largest singular value of $\bA$ be denoted as $\sigma_i(\bA)$.
+If $\sigma_r(\bA) \gg \sigma_{r+1}(\bA) \approx 0$, then $r$ is called the numerical rank of $\bA$.
+In contrast, if $\sigma_i(\bA) > \sigma_{r+1}(\bA) = 0$, we say that $\bA$ has \textit{exact rank} $r$, as discussed in most of our previous examples. \end{definition}